GSA-TTS/identity-dev-docs/_pages/security-events.md

 #### Production environment:

 - The `push_notification_url` will be deployed as part of the application promotion process.
-Please specify in the promotion request that you are including a SET configuration so tht we know to add your URL to the outbound proxy.
+Please specify in the promotion request that you are including a SET configuration so that we know to add your URL to our outbound proxy allowlist.

 ### Supported Outgoing Events